sinai-dev/OSLDocs/Guides/Items.md

 #### ** XML **

+Make sure you have enabled the <b>Outward Debug Menu</b> for this guide first:
+1. Open the folder `Outward\Outward_Data\`
+2. Create a .txt file called "DEBUG", it should look like `DEBUG.txt`. <b>Note:</b> if you have "Show File Extensions" disabled, it will need to look like "DEBUG" instead of "DEBUG.txt".

 We are going to use the [SL Menu](Basics/SLMenu.md) to generate a template from an existing Item for us.

 1. Go into your Keybindings and set a binding for the SL Menu if you have not already, then open the menu.